-How To Delete Post Categories
+How To Remove Post Categories

-(How to delete single categories)
+(How to delete an individual category)

-(Click ‘OK’ to delete the category)
+(Click ‘OK’ to proceed)

-Deleting WordPress Categories In Bulk
+Deleting Categories In Bulk

 (Deleting multiple categories)

-The selected categories will be deleted …
+The categories you’ve selected will be deleted …

-How To Edit WordPress Post Categories
+How To Edit Categories

-To edit a WordPress category, do this:
+To edit a category, do this:

-(WordPress post category table – Edit)
+(WordPress category table – Edit)

-(‘Edit Category’ panel)
+(‘Edit Category’ screen)

-You can also edit categories using the Quick Edit option.
-Place your mouse over the category title you want to edit and click on Quick Edit …
+You can also edit a category using the Quick Edit option.
+Hover over the category title you would like to edit and click the ‘Quick Edit’ link …

-Edit your details and click Update Category to save your changes …
+Edit your details and click on the ‘Update Category’ button to save your changes …

-(Category table menu – Quick Edit screen)
+(Category table menu – Quick Edit fields)

-Categories – Special Tip
+WordPress Categories – Special Tip

 (Post category – ‘Uncategorized’)